prateekjaindev/polyrepo/README.md

 ## CI/CD

-GitHub Actions is configured to run tests and build Docker images on push to main branch.
+GitHub Actions is configured to run tests and build Docker images on push to the `main` branch.
+Images are published to the Quay registry and can be started together with MongoDB using the provided `docker-compose.yml`.

+### Running the stack locally

+1. Make sure Docker is installed.
+2. Run `docker compose up` from the repository root.
+3. Navigate to [http://localhost:8080](http://localhost:8080) to access the sample frontend.